-AWSAWS, or Amazon Web Service, is a cloud computing service and platform offered by Amazon.com.
-Amazon Web Services provides cloud computing platforms to companies and organizations who lack the financial or physical means to maintain their own servers.
-DevOps is a development and operations technique that attempts to reduce the time it takes to design a system and enable continuous delivery of high-quality IT.
+Amazon Web Services (AWS) is a cloud computing platform and service offered by Amazon.com.
+It enables companies and organisations with limited financial or physical resources to access cloud computing capabilities without maintaining their own servers.
+DevOps is an approach to development and operations which seeks to reduce the time it takes to design a system and enable the continuous delivery of high-quality IT.

 What does AWS DevOps engineering entail?

 The future of AWS DevOps engineering appears to be full of potential.
 As the utilisation of DevOps practices continues to expand on a daily basis, the DevOps pipeline is emerging as a key gateway to the new wave of innovation that is expected to take off in the next decade.
 In order to ensure a successful continuous delivery process, it is essential that each engineer is responsible for managing the life cycle of the project throughout the entire process.
 Teams are also utilising a number of DevOps technologies within their processes in order to maximise their efficiency.

 In recent years, there has been a surge in the number of DevOps compensation surveys conducted, the results of which suggest that salaries for AWS DevOps engineers are on the rise.
 This is likely due to the increasing number of businesses embracing AWS DevOps and its potential to revolutionise the way organisations operate.

 What are the duties and obligations of an AWS DevOps engineer?